lcmd-epfl/rafbl/README.md

 `moltop` generates topological features from molecular structures.
 A molecular graph is either constructed using xyz coordinates and covalent radii or SMILES directly.

 ## Install [↑](#install)
-We recommend the use of [conda](https://docs.conda.io/en/latest/miniconda.html):
+We recommend the use of [conda](https://docs.conda.io/en/latest/miniconda.html) to install all the require dependencies.

+To create the environment, run:
 `conda env create -f environment.yml`
+And then activate the environment as:
+`conda activate rafbl`

 ## Run [↑](#run)